open-pay/slate/source/index_EN.html.md

 }
 ```

 Create a new subscription for an existing customer.
-You can use an existing card or you can send the info of the card where the charges will be made.
+You can use an existing card or you can send the info of the card where the charges will be made, in these you can include the property <code>device_session_id</code> to use the antifraud tool, see [Fraud detection using device data](https://github.com/open-pay/openpay-js#fraud-detection-using-device-data).

 ###Request